patel-zeel/aqmsp/README.md

 # Air Quality Modeling and Sensor Placement (AQMSP)

 ## Install
-To install this package and all submodules within it
+To install this package and all submodules within it, run:
 ```
-pip install git+
+pip install git+https://github.com/patel-zeel/aqmsp.git --recursive
 ```